NXT Vengeance Day (2022)

-The 2022 NXT Vengeance Day was the 10th Vengeance professional wrestling event produced by WWE, and the second annual held for the promotion's NXT brand division.
-It took place on February 15, 2022, at the WWE Performance Center in Orlando, Florida.
-It aired as a special episode of NXT.
+The 2022 NXT Vengeance Day was a professional wrestling television special produced by WWE, held for wrestlers from the promotion's developmental brand, NXT.
+It was the second annual Vengeance Day produced by WWE for NXT and the 10th Vengeance overall.
+It took place on February 15, 2022, at the WWE Performance Center in Orlando, Florida and aired as a special episode of NXT.
 In lieu of its normal channel, the USA Network, the television special aired on Syfy due to USA's broadcasting of the 2022 Winter Olympics in NXTs normal slot.

 In February 2021, WWE revived Vengeance as an NXT TakeOver event called Vengeance Day; the name was a reference to its Valentine's Day scheduling.
 That September, however, the TakeOver series was discontinued.
 With the scheduling of this 2022 event, Vengeance Day became its own event as well as NXT's annual Valentine's event.
 Unlike all previous Vengeance events, which aired on pay-per-view as well as the WWE Network in 2021, this was the only Vengeance to air as a television special, as the following year's event returned to livestreaming.

 Five matches were contested at the event.
 In the main event, Bron Breakker defeated Santos Escobar to retain the NXT Championship.
 The event garnered positive reviews from critics, with much praise be directed to the North American title match between Cameron Grimes and Carmelo Hayes.

 Production

 Background

 Vengeance was originally established as a pay-per-view (PPV) event for WWE in 2001 and it was held annually until 2007, followed by a one-off event in 2011.
 In February 2021, WWE revived Vengeance for the NXT brand as a TakeOver event called Vengeance Day, and it aired on PPV and the WWE Network.
 Its title was also a reference to its Valentine's Day scheduling.
 The TakeOver series was then discontinued in September 2021.
 On January 25, 2022, however, WWE announced that Vengeance would continue under the Vengeance Day name, but unlike all previous Vengeance events, the 2022 Vengeance Day would be held as a special episode of NXT.
-The 10th event in the Vengeance chronology, it was scheduled to be held on February 15, 2022, at the WWE Performance Center in Orlando, Florida.
+The 10th Vengeance was scheduled to be held on February 15, 2022, at the WWE Performance Center in Orlando, Florida.
 This in turn established Vengeance Day as NXT's annual Valentine's event.
 Additionally, due to USA Network's broadcasting of the 2022 Winter Olympics in NXTs normal slot, the television special aired on Syfy.